tavily-ai/langchain-tavily/README.md

 The Tavily search tool accepts the following arguments during invocation:
 - `query` (required): A natural language search query
 - The following arguments can also be set during invokation : `include_images`, `search_depth` , `time_range`, `include_domains`, `exclude_domains`, `include_images`
-- For reliability and performance reasons, certain parameters that affect response size cannot be modified during invocation: `include_answer`, `include_raw_content`, and `search_depth`.
+- For reliability and performance reasons, certain parameters that affect response size cannot be modified during invocation: `include_answer` and `include_raw_content`.
 These limitations prevent unexpected context window issues and ensure consistent results.

-NOTE: The optional arguments are available for ReAct agents to dynamically set, if you set a argument during instantiation and then invoke the tool with a different value, the tool will use the value you passed during invokation.
-To read more about ReAct agents, check out the [ReAct agent](https://python.langchain.com/v0.1/docs/modules/agents/agent_types/react/) documentation.
+NOTE: The optional arguments are available for agents to dynamically set, if you set a argument during instantiation and then invoke the tool with a different value, the tool will use the value you passed during invokation.

 ```python
 # Basic query